-On her feet Kate wore the Stuart Weitzman 'NearlyNude' Patent Ankle Strap Sandals (US$400) which we believe are the same pair she debuted a few days ago at the Wimbledon men's singles final.
-The style is available in patent leather from Net-A-Porter and in many different colorways at Nordstrom.
+On her feet Kate wore the Stuart Weitzman 'NearlyNude' Patent Ankle Strap Sandals (US$398) which we believe are the same pair she debuted a few days ago at the Wimbledon men's singles final.

-The Duchess carried a new taupe ostrich embossed clutch bag by Polish brand, Etui.
+The Duchess carried a new tan ostrich embossed clutch bag by Polish brand, Etui.
 It is a style she already owns in green crocodile-embossed leather, and cream woven leather.

 She wore her trusty Cartier Ballon Bleu Stainless Steel Bracelet Watch.

-Tomorrow we will see the Cambridges bidding farewell to Poland, before beginning the German element of the tour in the capital, Berlin.
+Tomorrow we will see the Cambridges bid farewell to Poland, before beginning the German element of the tour in the capital, Berlin.

 SHOP KATE'S CLOSET